-- i.
-It is not permitted for candidates to permanently affix campaign material; all campaign material must be able to be taken down at the close of polls.
+- It is not permitted for candidates to permanently affix campaign material; all campaign material must be able to be taken down at the close of polls.
 Please do not affix any campaign materials to handrails.
 Failure to do so may result in disqualification in accordance with paragraph 6.
-Campaign material which contradicts this paragraph and SRC Election Guidelines are likely to be removed.
+Campaign materials which contradict this paragraph and SRC Election Guidelines are likely to be removed.
 The SRC bears no liability for them. - ii.
 Candidates are not allowed to be canvassed for or financed by persons other than registered students of Glasgow University, who have not opted out of SRC representation for this academic year under Schedule 1. - iii.
-Canvassing is not permitted in the Gilbert Scott Building, Fraser Building and in areas deemed Polling Stations (University computing clusters) or any other areas deemed Polling Stations in the SRC Election Guidelines. - iv.
-Canvassing using 'mobile polling stations' via technology owned by the candidate or any person canvassing on their behalf is not permitted.
-This includes smartphones, laptops and other web enabled devices. - v.
-With the exception of bought photocopying services, candidates are not permitted to use SRC facilities, including intellectual property, for the furtherance of their campaign. - vi.
-The use of loudhailers/megaphones on Gilmorehill campus is prohibited by order of the University Court. - vii.
+Canvassing including the use of posters, leaflets or any kind of promotional material is not permitted in the Gilbert Scott Building, Fraser Building, the University Library and in areas deemed Polling Stations (University computing clusters) or any other areas deemed Polling Stations in the SRC Election Guidelines. - iv.
+The use of University administration boards and digital signage is prohibited - v.
+Canvassing using 'mobile polling stations' or any other type of promotional activity connected to voting including showing the voting webpage via technology owned by the candidate or any person canvassing on their behalf is not permitted.
+This includes any use of smartphones, laptops and other web enabled devices. - vi.
+With the exception of bought photocopying services, candidates are not permitted to use SRC facilities, including intellectual property, for the furtherance of their campaign. - vii.
+The use of loudhailers/megaphones on Gilmorehill campus is prohibited by order of the University Court. - viii.
 The use of unsolicited email correspondence via non-personal mailing lists (e.g. college/school email lists) by or on behalf of the candidate are not permitted.
-The use of other University administered IT platforms e.g. Moodle, StudentVoice etc is also not allowed by or on behalf of the candidate. - viii.
-Only fully registered students of the University of Glasgow may contribute at the official heckling meetings organised by the SRC - Only candidates standing for Postgraduate positions are allowed to canvass in the Gilchrist Postgraduate club - x.
+The use of other University administered IT platforms e.g. Moodle, Student Voice etc is also not allowed by or on behalf of the candidate. - viii.
+Only fully registered students of the University of Glasgow may contribute at the official heckling meetings organised by the SRC. - ix.
+Only candidates standing for Postgraduate positions are allowed to canvass in the Gilchrist Postgraduate club. - x.
 The Returning Officer will arbitrate on any matters arising from canvassing.